-- 3.4.1 Is the consortium/partner providers adequately resourced to undertake and complete the collaborative (transnational) programmes proposed?
-Is there a clear financially costed business plan?3.4.2Is it clear how the collaborative (transnational) programmes are to be financed in a secure way?
-Is there clarity on financial matters such as sharing of costs and income; payment of taxation, including the currency/currencies in which fees and payments are to be made and arrangements for handling currency fluctuations? - 3.4.3 Is the physical and electronic infrastructure provided on a stable basis?
-3.4.4 Are the financial plans based on realistic projections of student numbers and other variables? - 3.4.5 Is the administrative infrastructure able to provide timely decision making to learners? - 3.4.6 Is the administrative infrastructure able to provide a regular flow of information to the relevant awarding body and other stakeholders? - 3.4.7 Are there appropriate transfer or bonding plans in place to protect learners in the event that the it is not possible to complete delivery of a collaborative (transnational) programme after it has commenced? - 5 4 Is there evidence that initial IADT approval has been granted to develop this relationship? - 4.1.1Have the appropriate deliberate bodies approved this relationship?
-Both prior to the conduct of due diligence checks providing appropriate support, and subsequent to in the ratification of the agreement and providing the consequent supports?

-What evidence is available to support this?
+- Is the administrative infrastructure able to provide timely decision making to learners - Is the administrative infrastructure able to provide a regular flow of information to the relevant awarding body and other stakeholders - Are there appropriate transfer or bonding plans in place to protect learners in the event that the it is not possible to complete delivery of a collaborative programme after it has commenced - Is there evidence that initial IADT approval has been granted to develop this relationship? - Have the appropriate deliberate bodies approved this relationship?
+Both prior to the conduct of due diligence checks providing appropriate support, and subsequent to in the ratification of the agreement and providing the consequent supports? - What evidence is available to support this?